Places

 Tomigaya·¥

-Charming little book and trinket store on the Tomigaya strip.
+A charming little (mostly Japanese) book and trinket store on the Tomigaya strip.
 Great for a browse and an interesting souvenir.

 Don't MissThe small trinkets and Japan-specific books you won't find elsewhere.